Almost Sure Convergence of Linear Temporal Difference Learning with Arbitrary Features: Introduction

-This work contributes towards this challenge using linear temporal difference (TD) learning~\citep{sutton1988learning} as an example, since linear TD is arguably one of the most fundamental RL algorithms.
+This work makes progress towards closing this gap using linear temporal difference (TD) learning~\citep{sutton1988learning} as an example, since linear TD is arguably one of the most fundamental RL algorithms.
 In particular, this work is the first to establish the almost sure convergence of linear TD without requiring linearly independent features.
-In fact, we do not make any assumptions on the features.
-We prove that the approximated value function converges to a unique point and the weight iterates converge to a set of TD fixed points.
-We also establish a notion of local stability of the weight iterates.
-Importantly, we do not need to introduce any other additional assumptions and do not need to make any modifications to the linear TD algorithm.
+The main contributions of this work are \begin{enumerate} \item characterization of TD fixed points under arbitrary features and proof that all such fixed points produce the same value estimate almost everywhere; \item mean ODE analysis with Jordan normal form demonstrating every ODE trajectory converges to an initial-condition-dependent point; \item characterization of bounded invariant sets of the mean ODE in the absence of global asymptotic stability; \item establishment of a notion of local stability of the weight iterates. \end{enumerate} Importantly, our proof does not introduce assumptions tailored to feature dependence and keep linear TD in its original form.
+Building upon our work,~\citet{xie2025finite} conduct finite sample analysis of linear TD under arbitrary features to characterize its convergence rate, further completing the understanding of linear TD in its canonical form.